zchiang77/topoHiC/README.md

 ## Download

 First, you need to install `pydory` package, which enables high efficient computation of H1 loops in very large datasets.
 Use `pip install pydory` to install.
-If you need further assistance with the installation of `pydory`, please refer to [this page](https://github.com/nihcompmed/Dory).
+If you need further assistance with the installation of `pydory`, please refer to [Dory](https://github.com/nihcompmed/Dory).
 Note that it requires gcc-10.2 with openMP support.
 We recommend that you create a virtual environment prior to installation to avoid potential version conflicts.

+Then, the following software packages are required:

+- python = 3.12.2
+- cooler = 0.10.3
+- numpy = 1.26.4
+- pandas = 2.2.1
+- h5py = 3.13.0
+- matplotlib = 3.9.1
+- networkx = 3.4.2
+- pydot = 1.4.2
+- sklearn = 1.3.2
+- scipy = 1.14.0
+- numba = 0.59.1

+This pipeline also requires the import of the following packages: `pickle`, `itertools`, `copy`, `gc`, `collections`, `math`, `subprocess`.
+These packages are part of the standard Python library and require no additional installation.

-After that, download all the python scripts in our repository to the same directory.
+To get started, download all the python scripts in our repository to the same directory.

 ## Data preparation